dariofern/TN-Battlesim/README.md

 ## Test Cases
 The test cases are designed for use with the nose test framework.

+To install nose on Windows:
+ - `py -m pip install nose`

+Pip will warn if the instlled scripts aren't in PATH.
+If that happens you need to add them to PATH like the warning suggests.

 After installing nose, to run the tests:
  - `nosetests -v`